William12556/pi-netconfig/ai/governance.md

   - 1.1.5 Forbidden
     - Both domains: Unrequested creation, addition, removal or change of source code and documents is forbidden
   - 1.1.6 Constraints
-    - Claude Desktop: Does not exceed language model token/context resource budget communicating with Claude Code
+    - Claude Desktop: Does not exceed language model context resource budget when communicating with Claude Code
   - 1.1.7 Control
     - Claude Desktop: Strategic coordination and validation authority
     - Claude Desktop: Analyzes requirements and formulates design specifications